malmarri/ldprio/README.md

 ## Estimate LD from modern samples

 Use `--ld-samples` to restrict r² estimation to high-quality modern diploids.

-This is not optional book-keeping.
-Pseudo-haploid ancient calls — a single random read reported as a homozygote — systematically distort r².
-Including them attenuates correlations, so genuinely linked SNP pairs fall below the threshold and survive pruning, leaving the panel **under-pruned**.

-Measured on a real panel of 495 moderns + 628 ancients: estimating LD from the full cohort found 3.46M pairs above r²>0.4, while moderns-only found 5.63M — **63% more real LD**.
-The panel pruned using the full cohort still had 26.5% of its SNPs in LD when re-checked against moderns-only r².

 If you omit `--ld-samples` the whole cohort is used and a warning is printed.

 ## How it works